Listen to the Podcast

 Trading isn’t always linear

-Of course, trading in the market isn’t always as linear as this, because as you start trading larger, your positions become seen in the market place, so it becomes a little more difficult to trade.
+Of course, trading in the market isn’t always as linear as this, because as you start trading larger, your positions become seen in the market place.
+Then it becomes a little more difficult to trade.

-I just wanted to share with you the percentage here of what’s possible and how to really ramp that up and grow that account slowly as you start looking at percentage figures, rather than looking at just a dollar figure, which is what some people do here and say, $90 a month is not that much, but you’re making 22% on a year.
+I just wanted to share with you the percentage here of what’s possible and how to really ramp that up and grow that account slowly as you start looking at percentage figures.
+That is a better way than looking at a dollar figure, which is what some people do.
+They say $90 a month is not that much.
+But you’re making 22% on a year.
 Think about that.
-Think about the bigger, longer term picture.
+Think about the more prominent, longer-term picture.

-I hope you found it helpful and insightful to seeing the profit potential and how things compound.
+I hope you found it helpful and insightful to see the profit potential and how things compound.

-Remember if you’re looking for let’s say a $5000 per month income or salary, then it’s a lot easier to make that $5000 per month if you have two million or 5 million dollars in your account, than it is if you have let’s say $20000 in your account, because you need to make a much larger percentage gain to compensate for your lifestyle.
-So really it comes down to making a modest amount on a percentage basis and consistently doing that time and time again.
+Remember if you’re looking for let’s say a $5000 per month income or salary, then it’s a lot easier to make that $5000 per month if you have two million or 5 million dollars in your account.
+If you have $20000 in your account because you need to make a much more significant percentage gain to compensate for your lifestyle.
+All it comes down to making a modest amount on a percentage basis and consistently doing that time and time again.

-If you’re looking at it in terms of a lifestyle, if you want to fly in a private jet, a fancy car, live in a fancy house, then that’s going to be a much more expensive lifestyle, and you’re going to need to make much more to compensate for that lifestyle, and it’s a lot easier if you have a larger account or capital account.
+If you’re looking at it in terms of a lifestyle, if you want to fly in a private jet, a fancy car, live in a fancy house, then that’s going to be a much more expensive lifestyle.
+And you’re going to need to make much more to compensate for that lifestyle, and it’s a lot easier if you have a more extensive account or capital account.

 But if you have a smaller trading account and you can definitely still live on a modest income or a modest trading income and still be completely happy if you’re living modestly.
-Driving a normal car, living in a normal house, because that allows you to grow your account and continue to use those funds for your retirement, your children’s education, or just have a little more free time to take some more vacations.
+You are driving an average car, living in a normal house, because that allows you to grow your account and continue to use those funds for your retirement, your children’s education.
+Or have a little more free time to take some more vacations.

-Hopefully this gave you some insight on that profit potential in a linear way, but of course, this doesn’t take into account the taxes and some other things that you will need to pay for and account for.
+Hopefully, this gave you some insight on that profit potential in a linear way.
+But of course, this doesn’t take into account the taxes and some other things that you will need to pay for an account for.